KangFennex/Bankist-Javascript-Course/README.md

 <h1>Bankist Website Recreation</h1>

 <p>This project is a recreation of the Bankist website as part of the course "The Complete JavaScript Course 2023: From Zero to Expert!" by Jonas Schmedtmann.
-The goal of this project is to practice and apply various JavaScript and CSS concepts covered in the course to create an interactive and responsive bank website.</p>
+The goal of this project is to practice and apply various JavaScript and CSS concepts covered in the course to create an interactive bank website.</p>

 <h2>Project Description</h2>